marcio777/cadmus/src/en/Chapter-I/Part III: Variables.md

 double pi = 3.14159265359;
 ```

-You can convert a double into a string, and you will find out how to do that later.
+You can convert a double into a String, and you will find out how to do that later.
 That is possible because the method simply sets it to be a piece of text.
 However, what if you wanted to convert a double into an integer?
 You will be finding out how to do that using `Integer.parseInt()` in Chapter II, but doing so here will make Java have a fit - it can't understand an integer with a decimal point.
 To convert it you would use something called "casting".
 This is the only time I will mention it, so listen carefully.
 Casting is very easy - all you have to do is write what you want to cast it to in brackets before the actual value.
 In other words, to turn pi into an int you would do the following:

 ```java
 int pi = (int) (Math.random());
 //'pi' is now a random integer
 ```

-N.B. **DO NOT USE MATH.RAND(), YOU WILL FIND A BETTER OPTION IN ONE OF THE EXERCISES IN THE NEXT CHAPTER.
+N.B. **DO NOT USE MATH.RANDom(), YOU WILL FIND A BETTER OPTION IN ONE OF THE EXERCISES IN THE NEXT CHAPTER.
 I AM SIMPLY USING IT FOR DEMOSTRATORY PURPOSES.**

 This can work with other things as well, and may serve as a faster way to convert between variable formats.